sirkamar/AROLib/README.md

    System::out->println(num);
 }

-for_each(intArr, printOut); // calls the printInt function for each item in the array
+for_each(intArr, printInt); // calls the printInt function for each item in the array

-void printObject(Robject obj)
+void printObject(RObject obj)
 {
    System::out->println(obj->getType() + '[' + obj + ']');
 }